 How is constipation treated?

 The simplest first step is to give the child more to drink to soften the stools.
 At the same time, readjust the balance of the foods in the diet to help.
 Bananas, rice, soy, and products made from white flour tend to produce firmer stools.
-Pears, peaches, plums, apricots, peas, and prunes make stools softer.
+Papayas, pears, peaches, plums, apricots, peas, beets, and prunes make stools softer.
 By balancing the diet, you can often keep the stools comfortably mid-range.

 If the stools are still too firm, juice is the gentlest medicine to soften them up.
 Apple juice twice a day is a good bet.
 If this doesn’t work, prune juice or baby food is even better.